MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 A feed view on the other hand is a way to enable users to share some packages while keeping others private.
 Views filter the feed to a subset of packages that meet criteria defined by that view.

-There are 3 types of views: `@local`, `@Prerelease` and `@Release`. @local is the default view that's commonly used in upstream sources.
+There are three types of views: `@local`, `@Prerelease`, and `@Release`. @local is the default view that's commonly used in upstream sources.
 The latter two are suggested views that you can rename or delete as desired.
 Those views contain a subset of the feed's packages that have been promoted into that specific view.
 All views currently support NuGet, npm, Maven, Python, and Universal packages.

 ## Get started with feed views